 - The transcript of this interview is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Angela Westwater, 2006 July 18-Aug.
-1, Archives of American Art, Smithsonian Institution
+Quotes and excerpts must be cited as follows: Oral history interview with Angela Westwater, 2006 July 18-August 1, Archives of American Art, Smithsonian Institution

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Angela Westwater, 2006 July 18-Aug.
-1, Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Angela Westwater, 2006 July 18-August 1, Archives of American Art, Smithsonian Institution.